- Contact Us

 1. Log-on to the RPS as described above.

-2. Click the "Make Reservation" button at the top of your participation home page.
+2. After you login, click the "VIEW AVAILABLE STUDIES" button at the top of your participation home page.

-A list of all available vacancies is displayed, including the date, time, duration, credit value, and any criteria that you must meet to be eligible for participation.
+A list of all available studies and timeslots is displayed, including the study information, credit value, and any criteria that you must meet to be eligible for participation.

 [If there are no vacancies, try again at a later date, because vacancies become available whenever new research projects begin.]